Back to blog

 Why Consistency Is the Secret Ingredient

-The most common mistake people make with both fermented foods and supplements is being inconsistent.
-Your gut microbiome can change significantly in as little as 24 to 48 hours based on what you eat.
-If you eat kimchi on Monday but then eat a highly processed diet for the rest of the week, the beneficial bacteria won't have a chance to colonize.
+Your gut microbiome can change significantly in as little as 24 to 48 hours.
+If you eat kimchi on Monday but then eat a highly processed diet for the rest of the week, beneficial bacteria won't have a chance to colonize.

 Beyond Kimchi: Expanding Your Fermented Horizons

-• Tempeh: A fermented soy product that is a great source of protein and probiotics.
+• Tempeh: A fermented soy protein source.

 Conclusion